 With TritonWear, an athlete’s coach is able to receive data from workouts completed at the camp.
 They can keep track of what their athlete is doing and how they’re performing, and ensure the workouts are in line with their overall training objectives.

 Coaches and athletes have limited time in the pool to train, so each session should really be maximized.
-This means that athletes need to put in the effort at every practice, but it also means that the each workout they perform should contribute to their overall progress.
+This means that athletes need to put in the effort at every practice, but it also means that each workout they perform should contribute to their overall progress.

 And when it comes to evaluating training effectiveness, an outside perspective can provide greater insight.